Join Anna Maria’s

 Saltimbocca are veal scaloppini prepared very simply by assembling together slices of tender veal, prosciutto, and fresh sage leaves.

-Scaloppini are very popular in Italy, but in the United States it is quite difficult to find a butcher who knows how to properly cut them.
+Saltimbocca are very popular in Italy, but in the United States it is quite difficult to find a butcher who knows how to properly cut them.

-Scaloppini are thin slices of veal cut from the top round, and the slices should be cut across the vein of the muscles so that the fibers of the meat are short and the meat is tender.
+Saltimbocca are thin slices of veal cut from the top round, and the slices should be cut across the vein of the muscles so that the fibers of the meat are short and the meat is tender.

 If they are cut along the vein, as they usually are in the States, the meat curls and toughens while cooking.